EIDA/statsboard/doc/userdoc.rst

-* A Level radio box: users can get visualized statistics information on EIDA, Node or Network level, that is information for the whole EIDA organization, for each node of the selected nodes within EIDA organization or for each network of the selected networks within EIDA organization.
+* A Level radio box: users can get visualized statistics information on EIDA, Node or Network level, that is information for the whole EIDA federation, for each node of the selected nodes within EIDA federation or for each network of the selected networks within EIDA federation.
 If the user is authenticated, Station level is also an option.

 * Node, Network and Station input fields according to the Level specified: if the